CalebSkinner1/ModelAveragedDR/README.md

 ## ModelAveragedDR GitHub Page

 This page hosts a simulation study on the Model Averaged Doubly Robust Estimator.
+I use the madr and BAC packages to compute the analysis.

 ## Abstract